Step-by-step guide on how to carry out a Feng Shui orientation on your bedroom according to the Compass School Formula of the Eight Mansions

 One of the greatest culprits for producing poison arrows are single heavy beams.
 These are quite common features in some older homes.
 While many small beams are fairly harmless, a single large beam can be detrimental to the wellbeing of the occupants if they sit or sleep under it for a long period of time.
 If a single large beam exists in the bedroom, avoid placing the bed directly underneath it.

-If this position cannot be avoided, hang a pair of bamboo flutes suspended by red threads on the offending beam, leaning them towards each other at 45 degree angles.
+If this position cannot be avoided, hang a pair of bamboo flutes or a Pagoda Wind chime suspended by red threads on the offending beam, leaning them towards each other at 45 degree angles.
 Position the mouthpiece of the flutes at the bottom to lift up the energy of the beam.
 This alleviates the ‘pressure’ of the beam and renders it less harmful.

 Similar to the harmful effect of beams, are cupboards and wardrobes that are suspended over the head of a bed.
 This is a popular wardrobe design as it creates extra storage space.
 Similar to a beam, negative ch’i will emanate downwards from the suspended cupboard towards the people lying in bed underneath.
 This might cause headaches and unsound sleep.